moul/doc.cloud.online.net/www/documentation/api/content/account.md

 ##### Retrieve a user [GET]

-Retrieve informations for the specified user
+Retrieve details for the specified User

 + Request